zraja83/aws-terraform-workshop/lab02/README.md

 #### Step 1.2: Connect GitHub to TFE

-Please go to [https://app.terraform.io](https://app.terraform.io) and create a new Organization.
-You’ll see an empty page where your workplaces will be.
+Please go to [https://app.terraform.io](https://app.terraform.io) and create a new Organization, or Navigate to an Organization you created earlier.
+The URL format is: `https://app.terraform.io/app/<your-organization-name>`

 - Go to [GitHub](https://github.com/settings/profile) and find your Settings page, accessed from the menu on your avatar.